sidkaria/PullQueue/README.md

     - Feedback text when removing item from queue
     - Reply to original thread saying the PRs have been added to the queue
 5. You can also call `/prs` for the bot to re-send the queue to the channel and pin it again.
+6. This bot also has support for daily morning reminders with `/startreminders`

 ---